connorferster/handcalcs/README.md

 from math import sqrt, pi
 ```

-Now, you can use the `%%tex` magic!
+Now, you can also use the `%%tex` magic!

 ```python
 %%tex